brandlmate/icinga2/doc/02-installation.md

 Please consult the [installation documentation](https://icinga.com/docs/icingaweb2/latest/doc/02-Installation/) for further instructions on how to install Icinga Web 2.

-Consult the [Icinga DB web documentation](ASD) on how to connect Icinga Web 2 with Icinga DB.
+Consult the [Icinga DB Web documentation](ASD) on how to connect Icinga Web 2 with Icinga DB.

 The Icinga 2 API can be defined as [command transport](ASD) in Icinga Web 2 >= 2.4.